Muqbil al-Wadi'i

 Muqbil bin Hadi al-Wadi'i (Note: Full name Muqbil ibn Hadi ibn Muqbil al-Wadi'i (مقبل بن هادي بن مقبل الوادعي)) (c.
 1933 – 21 July 2001) was a Yemeni-born Islamic scholar.
-He was the founder of the Dar al-Hadith al-Khayriyya, a madrasa in Dammaj which became one of the main centres for the Salafi ideology.
+He was the founder of the Dar al-Hadith al-Khayriyya, a madrasa in the northern town of Dammaj which became one of the main centres for the Salafi ideology in the country.

-Born in northern Yemen to a Zaydi Shia family, al-Wadi'i converted to Sunni Islam in his young age and travelled to Saudi Arabia where he studied Islam under renowned Salafi scholars such as Ibn Baz, Ibn Humayd, Hammad al-Ansari, Muhammad al-Sumali, Abd al-Aziz al-Najdi and several others.
+Born in northern Yemen to a Zaydi Shia family, al-Wadi'i converted to Sunni Islam in his young age.
+He travelled to Saudi Arabia where he studied Islam under renowned Salafi scholars such as Abd Allah ibn Humayd, Ibn Baz, Hammad al-Ansari, Muhammad al-Sumali, Abd al-Aziz al-Najdi and several others.
 In December 1979, al-Wadi'i was arrested by Saudi authorities after having been falsely accused of involvement in the seizure of the Grand Mosque by Juhayman al-Utaybi and his supporters.
-Upon the insistence of Ibn Baz, al-Wadi'i was released a few months and deported to Yemen where he began propagating Wahhabism and laid foundation to the Dar al-Hadith al-Khayriyya in 1980.
+Upon the insistence of Ibn Baz, al-Wadi'i was released in few months and deported to Yemen where he began preaching Salafism and laid foundation to the Dar al-Hadith al-Khayriyya in 1980.

-He is regarded by some Ash'aris and Maturidis as a Mujassima heretic.

 Biography

 Al-Wadi'i was born in c.
 1933 near the city of Sa'adah in northern Yemen.
 He beloneged to the al-Wadi'i tribe and was initially a Zaydi Shia.
-He left Yemen as a young man and travelled to Saudi Arabia to work and became acquainted with Sunni works of Islamic scholarship, specifically Wahhabism.
+He left Yemen as a young man and travelled to Saudi Arabia to work and became acquainted with Sunni works of Islamic scholarship, specifically Salafism.

 Education

-After finishing primary education in Yemen, al-Wadi'i spent roughly two decades studying Islam in Saudi Arabia.
-In 1963 he began by studying at the Salafi teaching centre developed by Muhammad ibn al Uthaymeen in Najran before then being accepted to study at the Islamic University of Madinah where he attended Halaqas led by Hadith scholar Muhammad Nasiruddin al-Albani and Abdul-Ghaffar Hasan Al-Hindi as well as former Grand Mufti Abd-al-Aziz ibn Abd-Allah ibn Baz while also studying under Muhammad al-Sumali.
+After finishing his primary education in Yemen, al-Wadi'i spent roughly two decades studying Islam in Saudi Arabia.
+In 1963 he began by studying at the Salafi teaching centre developed by Muhammad ibn al Uthaymeen in Najran before then being accepted to study at the Islamic University of Madinah where he attended Halaqas led by Hadith scholar Muhammad Nasiruddin al-Albani and Abdul-Ghaffar Hasan Al-Hindi as well as former Grand Mufti Ibn Baz while also studying under Muhammad al-Sumali.
 Al-Wadi'i is said to have graduated from the Islamic University of Madinah with a master's degree in the science of hadith.